cmp-202/ssh2shell/README.md

 * Use the two notification types in the commands array.
 * Connect using a key pair with passphrase.
 * Use an .env file for server values loaded by dotenv from the root of the project.
-* Define default event handlers for the class instead of defining them in the host object.

 *.env*
 ```